This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Cat-scratch disease may go away in 2 to 4 months without treatment.
 In some cases, you may need one or more of the following:

-- Surgery: Caregivers may remove all or part of your affected lymph nodes.
+- Surgery may be needed to remove all or part of your affected lymph nodes.

 - Have your cat treated for fleas.
 Fleas can spread the germ from cat to cat.